 How many majors are in the program?

 We pride ourselves on our ability to maintain intimate class sizes and facilitate personal relationships between the students and faculty.
-The total number of majors and minors ranges from 25-30 in any given year.
-However, being a theatre major or minor is not a requirement for participating in departmental productions, which are open to all students.
+The total number of majors ranges from 25-30 in any given year.
+However, being a theatre major is not a requirement for participating in departmental productions, which are open to all students.